 With a non-arm’s length transaction, you’re going to risk running into more obstacles with getting a loan because of all the added restrictions, and you may be subject to extra taxes because the IRS will be watching closely to make sure a fair market value – and interest amount – is paid for the home.
 If you buy the home at a cheaper price and then sell it within a few years, you may be subject to capital gains taxes as well.

 In some situations, other family members or friends who aren’t directly involved with the transaction can become jealous of the situation (for example, if you buy a house that’s been in the family for generations).
 While this doesn’t have a direct impact on the transaction, it can cause some kinks in your relationships.
 So be prepared and aware of the overall perception when purchasing a home from a family member or friend.

-The next potential pitfall is a sudden shift in the seller’s financial situation, which could move them to ask you for more money on the purchase, especially if they provided the loan for you instead of a mortgage lender.
+The next potential pitfall is a sudden shift in the seller’s financial situation, which could move them to ask you for more money on the purchase, especially if they provided seller-backed financing for you instead of a mortgage lender.
 While you likely have a group of well-meaning people in your life, money is something that can make many people turn mean fast.